 Providence, US is piloting AVs

-Rhode Island’s capital is using driverless shuttles as part of a bold, multi-decade plan to revive the city’s oldest industrial district, a corridor stretching Woonasquatucket River through the Olneyville, Valley, and Smith Hill neighborhoods.With at least $1.6 million secured for the first year of operation, a multi-agency effort will bring up to six AVs built by Ann Arbor-based May Mobility.
-Tests will begin in early 2019, with further plans to open to the public in May for a full year pilot.
+Rhode Island’s capital used driverless shuttles as part of a bold, multi-decade plan to revive the city’s oldest industrial district, a corridor stretching Woonasquatucket River through the Olneyville, Valley, and Smith Hill neighborhoods.With at least $1.2 million secured for the first year of operation, a multi-agency effort brought six AVs built by Ann Arbor-based May Mobility.

 Notably, TRIP has committed to extensive study and evaluation of the project, issuing call for community survey proposals in January 2019.
-Independent research firms will be engaged to work together with local academic partners to collect feedback from a broad set of parties impacted by this new service.
+Independent research firms were engaged to work together with local academic partners to collect feedback from a broad set of parties impacted by this new service.

 Cities with Similar Policy Focus